Undergraduate Academic Advising FAQ

 We have prepared answers to some of the most Frequently Asked Questions from students, faculty and parents.
 We hope you find these answers helpful.
 If you need more information, contact the Advising Center at (217) 206-7471 or email@example.com.

 How do I find out who my advisor is?

-For entering first year students, sophomores and transfers who have not chosen a faculty advisor, advisors are assigned.
+For entering first year students, sophomores and transfers who have not yet been assigned an advisor within their major, advisors are assigned.
 Entering first year students will meet their advisor at Summer Orientation.

 Do I have to see an advisor to register for classes?

 Yes, all new entering students must see an advisor prior to registering for classes.
 All continuing first year, sophomore, and undeclared transfer students must also see an advisor prior to registration.

 Academic Advisors help students select their classes each semester.
 The advisors help students stay on track with their general education requirements, and recommend courses helpful to the anticipated major.
 Advisors help undecided students determine a major, and/or a minor, given the students interests andaptitudes.
 Advisors also help students experiencing difficulties or challenges, academic or personal, connect with appropriate resources to help resolve potential obstacles to their success.